maxawzsinger/gitrails/README.md

 #### Principal Key Request History

-Use a principal key to inspect all requests for the GitHub target.
+Use a principal key to inspect all requests made by child agents.

 ```sh
 curl \